kayslay/hotels/readme.md

 # API for hotels in Nigeria

-This is an API endpoint for hotels available in Nigeria.
+API to serve hotels available in Nigeria.

 Created by crawling [hotels.ng](https://hotels.ng) using [web-crawljs](https://github.com/kayslay/web-crawljs), created by [me](https://twitter.com/Kayslaycode).

+## NOTE

+**This API was created in an attempt to learn and was gotten by crawling [hotels.ng](https://hotels.ng).
+If I'm contacted by hotel.ng to drop it because of legal issues, it will be dropped**.

+**So don't use the API for any important project.
+It's was created for fun ;)**.

 The API endpoint :
 [https://hotels-apis.herokuapp.com/api/v2](https://hotels-apis.herokuapp.com/api/v2)